CHTC/chtc-website-source/uw-research-computing/os-transition-htc.md

 ### Actions For All Users

-All users of CHTC's HTC system should **test their existing workflows** on machines running CentOS Stream 8.
+All users of CHTC's HTC system should **test their existing workflows** on servers running CentOS Stream 8.
 The only exception are those users who use Docker or Singularity containers to run their jobs.

-To test jobs on CentOS Stream 8 machines:
+To test jobs on CentOS Stream 8 servers:

 1. Set up a set of typical jobs to use as a test set.
 It is ideal to use a set of jobs for which you already have results so that you confirm